 To give you additional ideas, other categories you might want depending on your travel style could include: Essentials (grocery stores, laundromats, drugstores), coffee shops, beaches, hikes, photography spots, camping sites, etc. You can break it down any way you’d like!

 Once you’ve decided which categories you want to include on your map, you need to create a layer for each.
-You can do this easily by clicking on “Add Layer” in the gray bar on your map and then naming that new “Untitled Layer” with your category of choice.
+You can do this easily by clicking on “Add Layer” in the gray bar on your map and then clicking on the “Untitled Layer” to give it a name.

-Some of my favorite ways to gather inspiration for a trip are to start with a basic google search, peruse blogs and articles from sites like Travel & Leisure and The Venue Report and do some keyword and location searches on Pinterest and Instagram.
+Some of my favorite ways to gather inspiration for a trip are to start with a basic google search, peruse blogs and articles from sites like Travel & Leisure and The Venue Report (or ahem, this site!), and do some keyword and location searches on Pinterest and Instagram.

-Once you have a group of suggestions you want to save for your trip, you’ll want to input all of them onto your Google map.
+Once you have a group of things you want to do on your trip, you’ll want to input all of them onto your Google map.

-To input your first item, click on the layer (ie. category) in which you want to add that location marker.
+To input your first item, click on the layer (ie. category) that corresponds to that location marker.

-For example, if I want to add a super cute boutique hotel onto my map, I would scroll in the menu to my “Hotel” layer and then click on it so that the left side panel is highlighted in blue.
-This ensures that your marker will be added to the correct category.
+For example, if I want to add a super cute boutique hotel onto my map, I would scroll in the menu to my “Hotel” layer and then click on it so that the left side panel is highlighted in blue (see below).
+This ensures that your marker will be added to the correct category and that you won’t have to re-organize later.

 Next, type or paste your item in the search box and then select the matching listing when it populates in the dropdown.
 Finally, in the box that pops up for your listing, click the “Add to Map” button at the bottom.
 You’ll see that a marker appears on your map.